 To brew your coffee to perfection, you should use a French Press.
 All you need to do is steep your favorite coarse ground coffee with some cold water, and soon your beverage will be ready.

 Please read our guide to learn more about all the secrets to making your cold brew coffee using a French Press.

 What Is Cold Brew Coffee?

 Most importantly, making cold brew coffee is very simple.
-All you need to do is to mix your ground coffee with water in a French Press and let sit 24 to 48 hours.
+All you need to do is mix your ground coffee with water in a French Press and let it sit for 24 to 48 hours.
 Once ready, you will have some delicious coffee concentrate.
-You can either dilute with more water, store in your fridge, or use it as an ingredient for your recipes.
+You can either dilute with more water, store it in your fridge, or use it as an ingredient for your recipes.

 Is Cold Brew Different from Iced Coffee?

 Yes.
 Although these two beverages may look similar, they are very different, starting from their brewing methods.

 To make iced coffee, you pour hot coffee over ice or refrigerate it for a few hours.
 This gives you a diluted drink, which usually doesn’t taste remarkably fresh, especially after spending some time in the fridge.